totaljs/jComponent/readme.md

 - `jcta.min.js` contains jComponent library and [Tangular template engine](https://github.com/petersirka/Tangular)
 - `jctajr.min.js` contains jComponent library, [Tangular template engine](https://github.com/petersirka/Tangular) and [jRouting](https://github.com/petersirka/jRouting)

 If you want to use jComponent on your presentation website - use `jcomponent.min.js` only.
-If you create some rich web application, then use `jcta.min.js` because contains template engine and for __SPA__ use `jctajr.min.js` because contains template engine and HTML 5 history API.
+If you create a rich web application, then use `jcta.min.js` because it contains template engine and for __SPA__ use `jctajr.min.js` because it contains template engine and HTML 5 history API.

 The components work is the browser `window.` scope.
-So each path in the form of `some.path.to.something` is automatically routed into `window.some.path.to.something`.
+So each path in the form of `path.to.something` is automatically routed into `window.path.to.something`.
 The library automatically creates values according the binding path.

 ***